 Announcement Hello, gorgeous!
-Early Autumn collection is now live.
-The complete Discography is now housed at dcdiscography.blogspot.com.
-Turnaround time is currently 14 business days.
+For a fragrance catalog, see the complete Discography at dcdiscography.blogspot.com.
+Turnaround time for order processing is currently 14 business days.
 Announcements at Facebook.com/DarlingClandestine and @darlingclandestine on Instagram.
 I love you.
 You rock harder than a truckload of sharks.

 Hello, gorgeous!
-Early Autumn collection is now live.
-The complete Discography is now housed at dcdiscography.blogspot.com.
-Turnaround time is currently 14 business days.
+For a fragrance catalog, see the complete Discography at dcdiscography.blogspot.com.
+Turnaround time for order processing is currently 14 business days.
 Announcements at Facebook.com/DarlingClandestine and @darlingclandestine on Instagram.
 I love you.
 You rock harder than a truckload of sharks.

 "Freakish," it's been called, my sense of smell.
 It runs in the family.
 I can detect notes on the wind and in corners of the room with hair-raising accuracy.